-It's true that mice will eat just about anything, but you should still give your pets the highest quality diet possible.
-Your best choice is to feed a commercial, block-type or pelleted diet formulated especially for rodents as the base diet, and then supplement occasionally with fresh food.
+It's true mice will eat just about anything, but you should still give your pets the highest quality diet possible.
+Your best choice is to feed a commercial block-type or pelleted diet formulated especially for rodents as the base diet, and then supplement occasionally with fresh food.

 You'll find a variety of mouse diets at local pet stores.
 However, your choices come down to two main types - seed and pellet mixes or block/pelleted diets.

 The Problem With Seed and Pellet Mixes

 Many pet mice become ill because they don't receive a proper diet.
 The seed and pellet mixes sold in most pet stores may technically provide complete nutrition, but that's only if a mouse eats every type of food contained in the mix.
 Mice tend to go for the tasty seeds first and ignore the healthier pellets included in the mix.
 The result is that they become overweight when they're fed seed as a steady diet because they receive too much fat and oils, and obesity can lead to a variety of health problems.

 According to the American Fancy Rat and Mouse Association, block or pelleted diets actually provide the best basic diet for pet rodents.
 When you feed a block diet, your mouse receives balanced nutrition from every bite he takes, and there is no picking and choosing.

 - Provide fiber - Fiber keeps the mouse's digestive system running in good order and helps prevent diarrhea, a common complaint in pet rodents.

 - Promote healthy teeth - A mouse's teeth grow continually, so gnawing on block food prevents the teeth from overgrowing and hampering the mouse from chewing normally.

 - Result in less waste - Blocks are easier to keep track of and don't get lost and soiled in the cage litter nearly as much as a seed and pellet mixes.
 Less waste will also help keep your food costs down.